-Our Nominating and Corporate Governance Committee consists of Dr. Freund and Mr. Valentine, each of whom our Board of Directors has determined to be independent under the Nasdaq Global Market listing standards.
+Our Nominating and Corporate Governance Committee consists of Dr. Freund and Mr. Valentine.
+Following our 2021 annual stockholder meeting, Dr. Freund will cease to serve on our Nominating and Corporate Governance Committee, and Ms. Hilleman and Ms. Loh will join the committee.
+Our Board of Directors has determined Dr. Freund, Ms. Hilleman, Ms. Loh and Mr. Valentine each to be independent under the Nasdaq Global Market listing standards.
 The chairperson of our Nominating and Corporate Governance Committee is Mr. Valentine.